 - The round stone coarse wheel rotates and buffs, shapes and, or sharpens materials based on the material type.

-6 Inch Vs 8 Inch Bench Grinders
+6 Inch Vs 8 Inch Bench Grinder

 There are mainly two types of bench grinders widely available: 6 inch and 8 inch bench grinders.
 You have to purchase one, based on the type of materials and tools you deal with.
 While the 6 inch bench grinder runs at a standard rotating speed, the 8 inch bench grinder runs at a slower grinding speed.

-6-Inch Bench Grinders
+6-Inch Bench Grinder

 The 6 inch bench grinder, although moves at a regular speed, delivers sufficient power allowing you to carry out the general home improvement tasks.